Occult symbolism in The Magic Flute

 Having discussed the principal characters and what they symbolise, let us now proceed to the story itself, together with Mozart's magical music, to see what further facts we can uncover.
 The opera begins with the overture in the heroic key of E flat major.
 This is no accident, given the grand theme of Initiation which is the heart and soul of the story.
 Mozart himself considered that E flat major evoked stateliness and religion, so it is no surprise that it is the dominant keynote of the whole opera.
 Beethoven used the same key in his Eroica Symphony, as did Holst for the Jupiter movement of The Planets.

 The three sonorous chords—again in E flat major, each separated by long pauses, with which the overture opens, symbolise the trinity, whether we regard it from the Christian perspective, or as emblematical of the Soul, Mind and body.
 These three loud calls can also be regarded as representing the three officers who presided over the Sacred Mysteries of both Greece and Egypt.
 Originally these three symbolised the Creator, the Sun and the Moon respectively, but modern freemasonry has lost the inner meaning of these principles, though it retains three 'officers' in its rites as every mason will know.
 As we are not musicians, we must regretfully leave the further and fuller interpretation of the musical symbolism in The Magic Flute to the musicologists among our readers.
+You can read more about the occult side of sound in our article on the Magic of Music.

 ACT ONE: the quest begins